suganth1997/the-method-video-files/the_method/script.md

 ## Introduction
 `quote and picture rolls in`

-* Hello everyone, welcome to my video, here I would like to talk about a method from one of the greatest ancient mathematicians, engineer, scientist and what not, Archimedes.
+* Hey guys, welcome to my video, here I would like to talk about a method from one of the greatest ancient mathematicians, engineer, scientist and what not, Archimedes.

-* This method of archimedes which in itself called "The Method" is the most elegant one I have seen for any problem and I believe it would be a great example of how perspectives can help us solve the unsolved.
+* This method of archimedes which in itself called "The Method" is really an elegant one and I believe it would be a great example of how perspectives can help us solve the unsolved.

 `law of levers`

-* Ofcourse Archimedes lived in the ancient Greece, his time comes after Euclid and even he cites from Euclid elements in his works.
+* But before that, a little about Archimedes, he lived in the ancient Greece, his time comes after Euclid and he even refers to Euclid elements in his works.

-* He lived in the city of Syracuse and is said to have a hunger for knowledge and has helped the Greek kings in the wars.
+* He lived in the city of Syracuse and is said to have a hunger for knowledge and has helped the kings in wars.

-* When the Romans invaded syracuse, which by the time Archimedes have figures out the law of levers with which he had helped develop catapults and weapons to help the destroy Roman ships.
+* When the Romans invaded syracuse, which by the time Archimedes have figured out the law of levers with which he had helped develop catapults and weapons to help destroy Roman ships.

 `law of buoyancy`